Lorraine Shaw

-Lorraine Amanda Shaw (born 2 April 1968) is an English hammer thrower.
+Lorraine Amanda Shaw (born 2 April 1968) is an English hammer thrower who competed at two Olympic Games.

-Athletics career
+Biography

 Shaw's personal best throw, and the previous British record, is 68.93 metres, achieved in June 2003 in Loughborough.
-She competed at four consecutive Commonwealth Games; starting in 1994 when she represented England in the hammer throw event, at the 1994 Commonwealth Games in Victoria, British Columbia, Canada.
+She competed at four consecutive Commonwealth Games; starting in 1994 when she represented England in the hammer throw event, at the 1994 Commonwealth Games in Victoria, Canada.
 Four years later she represented England and won a silver medal, at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia.
 This was followed by a gold medal at the 2002 Commonwealth Games in Manchester and a bronze medal at the 2006 Commonwealth Games.

+Domestically, Shaw won seven AAA hammer throw titles in 1994, 1998, 2000, 2001, 2002, 2003 and 2004.